Research

 Multimorbidity in Arthritis and persistent musculoskeletal Pain (MAP) Study

-The MAP Study explores the presence and experience of multimorbidity in people with persistent musculoskeletal pain or rheumatoid arthritis and looks at how the presence of multiple health conditions affects people’s capacity to manage.
-Please note the study ended in January 2022, scientific publications are ongoing and will be added to these pages once they are published.
+The MAP Study explored the presence and experience of multimorbidity in people with persistent musculoskeletal pain or rheumatoid arthritis and looked at how the presence of multiple health conditions affects people’s capacity to manage.

 FUNDING: VERSUS ARTHRITIS Grant Referent: 21970